Peace Out: Plot synopsis

 In the lobby of the Hyperion, the media prepares for the press conference.
 Upstairs, one of the men Connor attacked for info on Cordelia alerts Jasmine.
 Jasmine heads to the press conference and starts talking about love, her image broadcast around the world.
 From the basement, Wesley and company hear the audience cheering and realize that Jasmine has started her world broadcast.
 They realize that they really are alone now.
-Back at the conference, Jasmine tells everyone that they don't have to give her anything, just show her love and maybe a large temple to stand as a beacon of hope.
+Back at the conference, Jasmine tells everyone that they do not have to give her anything, just show her love and maybe a large temple to stand as a beacon of hope.